btcfoundationedcom/btcfoundationedcom.github.io/guides/README.md

 ---------------------

-The following guides were created by the members of the education committee during the past few months.
+The following guides were created by the members of the education committee.
 Please use the links to share it with your networks and promote the work of the committee.

 -   **Introduction to Bitcoin**